arturs-razmuss/ai-tests/README.md

 #### 1. Let CodiumAI generate tests without no custom instructions
 [ExchangeServiceCodiumPlainTest](src/test/java/com/arpc/aitests/ExchangeServiceCodiumPlainTest.java)

-After clicking "Save to file" button for the 8 test in preview, CodiumAI generated a file without package name and static imports missing.
+After clicking the "Save to file" button for the 8 tests in the preview, CodiumAI generated a file without a package name and static imports missing.
 With minimal changes I got most tests working and some I had to disable since the CurrencyUnit type couldn't be initialized with invalid currency `Monetary.getCurrency("NONEXISTENT");` as the test intended.

 Each test had a comment with the behavior description, it must assist the tool with maintenance of tests in the future.
-Since this information is partially duplicated in method name, I am sure developers wouldn't want to write it by hand.
+Since this information is partially duplicated in the method name, I am sure developers wouldn't want to write it by hand.
 I wouldn't.

-#### 2. Let CodiumAI generate tests with custom prompt I used for GitHub Copilot
+#### 2. Let CodiumAI generate tests with the custom prompt I used for GitHub Copilot
 [ExchangeServiceCodiumPromtTest](src/test/java/com/arpc/aitests/ExchangeServiceCodiumPromtTest.java)

-The initial result was decent, but the repeating setup code in each test was a bit verbose and meant it's not easy enough to add new test cases, since you would need to repeat all the setup code.
+The initial result was decent, but the repeating setup code in each test was a bit verbose and meant it was not easy enough to add new test cases, since you would need to repeat all the setup code.

-In addition, the test output didn't match my go-to style for unit tests, so I decided to try custom prompt in "General Instructions" to see if I can get better results.
+In addition, the test output didn't match my go-to style for unit tests, so I decided to try a custom prompt in "General Instructions" to see if I could get better results.
 The prompt is available in the Github Copilot [section](#Github Copilot).

-The code it created followed the instructions, but lacked fields intended for reuse and `@BeforeEach` method which the tests relied on.
+The code it created followed the instructions but lacked fields intended for reuse and `@BeforeEach` method which the tests relied on.

 It was easy enough to fix the test by hand or ask CodiumAI Chat to fix it for me:
 ![CodiumAI chat](screenshots/CodiumAI/fixingImports.png)